What is SIBTF?

 • The combination of the pre-existing disability and the on-the-job permanent partial disability (PPD) must add up to a disability of 70% more.

 In a previous blog, we discussed QMEs (Qualified Medical Evaluators).
-SIBTF evaluations are not part of the traditional QME evaluation, so it’s important to get the thorough medical evaluation needed before applying for benefits.
+SIBTF evaluations are not part of the traditional QME evaluation, so its important to get the thorough medical evaluation needed before applying for benefits.

 This is a complicated process and can be confusing.
 The requirements are specific but can be difficult to navigate.
-If you or someone you know may need this benefit, you’ll want to have a thorough medical consultation, and you can always contact us with legal questions.
+If you or someone you know may need this benefit, youll want to have a thorough medical consultation, and you can always contact us with legal questions.